wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/sharing-and-reusing/create-a-connection-to-a-genai-service.md

 ## Overview

-Choreo is a cloud-native platform that enables developers to create, deploy, and consume services efficiently.
-The **Choreo Internal Marketplace** streamlines API discovery and integration, making it easier to incorporate services into your applications.
+{{ product_name }} is a cloud-native platform that enables developers to create, deploy, and consume services efficiently.
+The **{{ product_name }} Internal Marketplace** streamlines API discovery and integration, making it easier to incorporate services into your applications.

 This guide is for application developers who want to consume GenAI Services published in the Internal Marketplace.